Burnsedia/jobs-for-aspies/ROADMAP.md

 Once the core platform is stable and has an audience, we will introduce personalization features.

-*   **User Accounts:** Implement a system for job seekers to sign up, log in, and create profiles.
+*   **Portfolio Accounts:** Implement GitHub OAuth integration for seamless portfolio showcasing.
-*   **User Profiles:** Allow users to save their skills, experience, and, most importantly, their preferred workplace attributes and tags.
+*   **Skills Profiles:** Allow users to highlight demonstrable skills through projects and repositories.
-*   **AI Matching Engine:** Develop a system to analyze job descriptions and user profiles to generate a "match score."
+*   **Skills Matching Engine:** Develop AI-powered matching based on demonstrated skills and portfolio analysis.
-*   **Personalized Job Feeds:** Display a "Recommended for You" section for logged-in users.
+*   **Personalized Job Feeds:** Display "Skills Match" recommendations based on portfolio analysis.
-*   **Email Job Alerts:** Allow users to subscribe to email notifications for new jobs that match their profile.
+*   **Project-Based Applications:** Enable take-home project submissions as an alternative to traditional interviews.

 ---